Follow Us on Instagram @LeadWLanguages

 Language skills can be a significant competitive advantage that sets you apart from your monolingual peers.
-With languages among the top eight skills required of all occupations—no matter your sector or skill level—the demand for bilingual professionals is rising exponentially.
+They are among the top eight skills required of all occupations—no matter your sector or skill level—and the demand for bilingual professionals is rising exponentially.
 In fact, between 2010 and 2015, the number of U.S. job postings specifically geared toward bilingual candidates more than doubled.1 Employers are seeking professionals who can communicate seamlessly with customers in new and expanding overseas markets, as well as serve and sell to a large foreign-born population here at home.
-With more than 60 million American residents who speak a language other than English at home, you don’t need to leave your community to put your language skills to work.2 As an added incentive, in many instances, language skills also lead to hiring bonuses and increased salaries.
+With more than 60 million American residents who speak a language other than English at home, you don’t need to get on a plane to put your language skills to work.2 As an added incentive, in many instances, language skills also lead to hiring bonuses and increased salaries.
 Whatever your career aspiration—with language skills added to the mix, you’re ahead of the crowd!

 3. Feed Your Brain